Infinity Blade III Review

 - Animated “Infinity Blade: Origins” short film by acclaimed director Ben Hibon.

 - The in-game debut of “Monster,” an original new song from internationally acclaimed rock band Imagine Dragons.

-Play across all supported devices - iPhone 4, iPhone 4S, iPhone 5, iPhone 5C, iPhone 5S, iPhone 6, iPhone 6 Plus, iPad 2, iPad 3, iPad 4, iPad Air, iPad Mini, or iPod Touch 5 - for a single low price.
+Play across all supported devices - iPhone 4, iPhone 4s, iPhone 5, iPhone 5s, iPhone 5c, iPhone 6, iPhone 6+, iPad 2, iPad 3, iPad 4, iPad Air, iPad Air 2, iPad Mini, iPad Mini 2, iPad Mini 3, iPod Touch 5, or iPod Touch 6 for a single low price.

-- IMPORTANT: It is strongly recommended users update to iOS 7 before purchasing or updating Infinity Blade III.
+- IMPORTANT: It is highly recommended that you upgrade your device to the latest iOS version before purchasing or updating Infinity Blade III.

 - PARENTS: you can turn off In-App purchasing in the iOS settings.

 Follow @Infinityblade on Twitter

 What's New in Version 1.4.3*Bonus Content - includes Soul Hunter, Ausar Rising, Blade Masters, and Kingdom Come expansion packs!